 LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Sunlands Technology Group To Contact The Firm

-/EIN News/ -- NEW YORK, July 29, 2019 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Sunlands Technology Group (“Sunlands” or the “Company”) (NYSE:STG) of the August 26, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+/EIN News/ -- NEW YORK , Aug.
+06, 2019 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Sunlands Technology Group (“Sunlands” or the “Company”) (NYSE:STG) of the August 26, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you invested in Sunlands stock or options pursuant and or traceable to the Company’s March 23, 2018 Initial Public Offering (“IPO”) and would like to discuss your legal rights, click here: www.faruqilaw.com/STG.
 There is no cost or obligation to you.